-Members of the CBC community enjoy world-class facilities, including the Centre of Innovation and Learning due for completion in 2019 and an internationally recognised Junior Campus completed in 2012.
+Members of the CBC community enjoy world-class facilities, including the Centre of Innovation and Learning which was completed in 2019 and an internationally recognised Junior Campus.
 Also, the College incorporates the latest technology such as video walls, virtual learning spaces and a range of smart technology to facilitate teaching and learning.

-Our commitment begins in the Early Years Centre and carries through our Junior Campus, and Senior Campus, which encompasses our Middle School (Years 7 to 9) and Senior School (Years 10 to 12).
+Our commitment begins in the Early Learning Centre and carries through our Junior Campus, and Senior Campus, which encompasses our Middle School (Years 7 to 9) and Senior School (Years 10 to 12).
 I am proud to lead a team of committed and compassionate professionals who demonstrate and live the College values of Faith, Excellence, Community and Compassion.